beatleuk/dosbatchscripts/README.md

 gam3.01domain.bat - batch file as per gam-3 above but including support for the provision of a service account and checking that the required files exist when fist establishing the domain access.

+gad-sync.bat - batch script to run GADS sync-cmd.exe as a task with checking for locations before running